the-turing-way/the-turing-way/book/content/open_research/02/chooseasoftwarelicense.md

 # Software licenses

 There are many software licenses in existence.
 Many of those allow the licensee to do very little, but some give you more freedom to use and re-use the licensed software.

+[This](https://choosealicense.com/) website offers a very simple mechanism to help you pick the best licence for your project.

 To make some sense of this variety, we can categorize them as follows.

 ## License categories